openstate/open-raadsinformatie/maintenance_guide.md

 - `kubectl get -A pods | grep backend`, pick a running one
 - `kubectl exec -it -n production ${name-of-pod} sh`
-- `python manage.py extract process all` (see manage.py for more options and commands)
+- Import all municipalities (takes a couple of days): `python manage.py extract process all` (see manage.py for more options and commands)

 ## Troubleshooting